canonical/microk8s/README.md

 > In order to install MicroK8s make sure
 > - you go though the [list of ports](docs/ports.md) that need to be available
-> - if you have AppArmor enabled (check with `sudo apparmor_status`) you do not have any other [dockerd installed](docs/dockerd.md).
-You can use the dockerd coming with MicroK8s.

 ### Accessing Kubernetes